Apple Passwords Review 2025: A Welcome Update to iCloud Keychain

 How much does Apple Passwords cost?

-Apple Passwords app will be a free password manager for all iOS, macOS, Vision Pro, and Windows users.
-It will be standard with the iOS 18 update, which will roll out in September 2024.
+Apple Passwords app is a free password manager for all iOS, macOS, Vision Pro, and Windows users.
+It'll be standard with the iOS 18 update, which rolled out in September 2024.
 The app will be ready to use immediately upon the update.

 Apple Passwords features

 Apple Passwords’ features are not slated to change much from what’s currently offered on iCloud Keychain.
-We ran a beta version of iOS 18 that included the Passwords app, and the features seemed pretty similar.
 The main differences we noticed were in the organization and presentation of data.

 Apple Passwords includes many standard password management features, such as password sharing, autofill, a password generator, and even a digital legacy feature that allows you to designate a contact to receive your information in the event of your passing.